 The American Cancer Society recommends that persons over the age of 50 have regular screening for colon cancer, and early detection is critical.
 Because it is non-invasive, it can also be a great option for individuals with certain risk factors that prohibit a traditional colonoscopy.

-Scans will be read by a Board Certified Radiology Team specializing in preventative CT scans, and results will be received the same day.
+Scans will be read by a Board Certified Radiology Team specializing in preventative CT scans, and results will be received within 24 hours.